Is It ARFID — or Just Picky Eating?

 You don’t need a label to start helping your child.

-But you do need a plan.
+But you do need a plan— and it has to be the right one.

 -